prometheus/prometheus/docs/configuration/configuration.md

 # Optional bearer token file authentication information.
 [ bearer_token_file: <filename> ]
 ```

+The [relabeling phase](#relabel_config) is the preferred and more powerful
+way to filter tasks, services or nodes.
+For users with thousands of tasks it
+can be more efficient to use the Swarm API directly which has basic support for
+filtering nodes (using `filters`).

 See [this example Prometheus configuration file](/documentation/examples/prometheus-dockerswarm.yml)
 for a detailed example of configuring Prometheus for Docker Swarm.